jenkinsci/benchmark-plugin/README.md

 - Click [HERE](./doc/HOW_TO_USE_THE_PLUGIN.md) to access the manual on how to use the plugin,
 - Click [HERE](./doc/BUILD_CUSTOM_SCHEMA.md) to access instructions on how to create a Custom Schema,
 - Click [HERE](/src/main/resources/schemas) to access the currently registered schema(s).
+- Click [HERE](https://jenkins.io/doc/pipeline/steps/benchmark/) to create a pipeline step for a JenkinsFile.

 ## Description
 Numerical solvers among other solutions involve complex computations and generate massive amount of numerical values.
 To ensure their resilience to evolution, they require thorough testing.
 These tests usually output a range of information from single Boolean success/failure to complex set of numerical properties.
 Monitoring changes of these numerical properties is critical.
 Jenkins provides a good set of plugins for Boolean test report but does not have a plug-in to address numerical test reports and the bench-marking of these test results.
 This Jenkins plug-in addresses this result bench-marking in the form of a Jenkins post-build event combined with a set of tables and graphs.